splunkzilla/api_framework/readme.md

 **Author:** Justin Boucher.

-*__NOTE:__ Uses customized version of OAuth Scripting, and does not use the python OAuth generator to reduce space in memory*
+*__NOTE:__ Uses customized version of OAuth Scripting, and does not use the python OAuth generator to reduce number of dependencies*

 ## Installation Instructions

 ### Preparation

+*TODO: Write this README!*